alinxviso/dwm/README.md

 all patches will use the base -6.2.diff version if available

 patches that aren't added for special reasons but still function can found in patches/special

+patches that are neat but i don't really want are in patches/optional